donoghuc/puppet_technical_assessment/README.md

 2. Given the information available in the query, what does zendesk.tickets and the new table that results from this query look like?
 Describe the schema or diagram the tables below.
 3. What, if anything, is odd about this query?

-If you have any questions, feel free to reach out to #####@puppet.com.
-Generally, any assumption you need to make about the data is fine, so long as it is called out in your document.

-Please email your finalized assessment to ######@puppet.com.
-A hiring team member will review your work, and we'll be sure to follow up with you within a couple business days after submission to touch base on next steps.

-Thanks!